Dkplucas/model/README.md

 1. **Visit the official repository**: [AP-10K Dataset](https://github.com/AlexTheBad/AP-10K?tab=readme-ov-file)
 2. **Download the dataset** following the instructions in the repository
-3. **Extract the dataset** to your Jupyter notebook home directory with the following structure:
+3. **Extract the dataset** to a directory outside your git repository (to avoid large file issues) with the following structure:

 ```
 data/